anhnt0212/msphpsql/README.md

 As mentioned above , this project also includes another unofficial patch.
 Other than that you can search for "//PHP7 Port" in the project to see the PHP7 considerations.
 Other main changes are :
 1. We centralised all memory allocations and frees in new core_memory.h file.
 We also added CRT debugging features to the same header file such as programatic breakpoints, CRT memory function hooks and CRT debug heap reporting.
-You can turn these on by adding SQLSRV_MEM_DEBUG=1 to your preprocessor.
+You can turn these on by adding SQLSRV_MEM_DEBUG=1 and SQLSRV_HOOK_CRT_MALLOC=1 to your preprocessor.
-2. We are using static memory with std::array for error and warning reporting : core_errors.have
+2. We are using static memory with std::array for error and warning reporting : core_errors.h
 3. We also have added a new file ( zend_utility.h ) to the project which contains a few macros and functions for porting considerations and also for exploring new PHP7 engine.

 ## License